ioos/bio_mobilization_workshop/README.md

 * Must have a basic knowledge of Github.
 * Participants must bring a laptop with R and RStudio or Python software installed.

-If in-person, the event will take place in Honolulu, Hawaii, as an all-day workshop (approximately 9am - 5pm) on February 27, 2022.

-If the event is held virtually, formal daily activities will take place over a period of up to 4 hours per day March 7 - 8, 2022 and will be optimized for timezones in the Americas.
+Formal daily activities will take place over a period of up to 4 hours per day March 14 - 15, 2022 and will be optimized for timezones in the Americas.

 To apply, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdNvQwrdG-xg5CqUoJbo0iV35B3X0-CUFYDbbNOqMdc8Lg-eg/viewform).
 Application deadline: November 1, 2021.
 Accepted applicants will be notified no later than November 20, 2021.